 Are you looking for Home Remedies for Fleas on Dogs?
-If you want some healthier solutions that keep chemicals away from your dog then try home remedies for fleas.
-There are home remedies for your dogs, in the home, and in the yard.
+Let’s explore healthier solutions like Borax and Dawn Dish Soap that keep chemicals away from your dog.
+There are remedies for your dogs in the home and in the yard.
 They are effective, convenient, and safer than many commercial remedies.

 What are Some Basic Symptoms of Fleas?

 If your dog has contracted fleas they will have some of these symptoms:

 - licking or biting areas of their bodies